wbamberg/bootbonnet/src/posts/yucatán.md

 date: '2026-03-24'
 ---

-We flew into Mérida via Mexico City, and brought The Ambassador (tm) to eat in Mexico City airport (CDMX), so as to avoid the apparently horrible food options there.
+We flew into Mérida via Mexico City, and brought The Ambassador™ to eat in Mexico City airport (CDMX), so as to avoid the apparently horrible food options there.
 This meant I got an early outing for my experimental Spanish, explaining to the people that _tenemos un poco de comida, y no sabemos si esta permitido_ or something.
 Anyway we had a bad-tempered Ambo there, but got to Mérida by 8pm, and had a fun taxi ride with a chatty driver.
 Arrived at Luz en Yucatán, slurped life-giving pot noodles in the hotel room, and went to bed.

 ## Saturday